IBM/maximo-labs/MkDocs/edc_8.11/docs/edc_integration.md

 Give the device a name.
 This will become the Device ID in Monitor.</br>
 Select Modbus TCP.
 Enter the IP Address acquired in the beginning.</br>
-Select Slave ID 1, which will refer to the first device defined in the `config.json` of the Unslave simulator.
+Select Server ID 1, which will refer to the first device defined in the `config.json` of the Unslave simulator.
 Click `Next`:
 ![Configure protocol](/img/edc_8.11/edc_integration_09.png)</br></br>

 Select the eight first tags.
 Change the Base Frequency to 60000 ms (1 minute), which will change all the Frequency fields of the selected tags.
 Click `Finish`: